Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 -------------------

 The ``sim_f`` (``forces_simf.py``) is as follows.
-The lines that are different to the simple forces example are highlighted:
+The lines that are different from the simple forces example are highlighted:

 .. code-block:: python
     :linenos: